amulbabariya07/Snake-Game/README.md

 ## Features

 - Simple and intuitive controls.
-- Score counter to keep track of your progress..
+- Score counter to keep track of your progress.
 - Responsive design for a seamless gameplay experience on various devices.

 -Amul Babariya